Many cat illnesses can be prevented.

 As a result, some veterinarians are doing once every three year vaccinations for many diseases.
 You should talk to your veterinarian about the benefits and risks of vaccinating and the best schedule for your cat.

-The Humane Society of the United States, and virtually every other organization that has cats in mind, says that keeping cats indoors is a better idea.
+The Humane Society of the United States, the American Society for the Prevention of Cruelty to Animals (ASPCA), and virtually every other organization that has cats in mind, says that keeping cats indoors is a better idea.

-You can protect your kitty from certain cat illnesses, predators, automobiles and various communicable diseases by keeping your cat indoors, or allowing access to the outside via safe and secure outdoor cat enclosures.
+You can protect your kitty from certain cat illnesses, predators, automobiles and various communicable diseases by keeping your cat indoors, and allowing access to the outside via safe and secure enclosures.